-MDAR recognizes that urban food production will play an important role in addressing health, social, economic and environmental issues and is working with organizations and sister agencies to support initiatives for urban, sustainable food production.
+The Massachusetts Department of Agricultural Resources recognizes that urban food production plays an important role in addressing health, social, economic and environmental issues and is working with organizations, municipalities, and sister agencies to support initiatives for commercial urban food production.

-Urban Ag and Community Planning Conference, State House, Boston - March 20, 2015
+Urban Ag and Community Planning Symposium, State House, Boston - March 20, 2015

 - Lydia Sission, Mill City Grows, Lowell file size 3MB